hyiltiz/vim-plugins-profile/README.md

 ruby ./vim-plugins-profile.rb

 # Or Python if you are from the other camp.
-python vim-plugins-profile.py
-python vim-plugins-profile.py -p # plot a bar chart
+python ./vim-plugins-profile.py # -p flag plots a bar chart

 # To use an alternative executable such as neovim, pass it as the first argument.
 ruby ./vim-plugins-profile.rb nvim